-We are delighted to announce we will be joined by 8th Secretary-General of the United Nations, Ban Ki-moon, as our keynote speaker at the Global Soft Power Summit in London.
+We were delighted to be joined by 8th Secretary-General of the United Nations, Ban Ki-moon, as our keynote speaker at the Global Soft Power Summit in London.

 The world is at a crossroads where power dynamics are shifting permanently.
 Soft power is now the driving force behind reputation and influence on the global stage.
 If nations do not act now to enhance and leverage their soft power, they will be left in the wake of their neighbours and counterparts.

 Over 500 delegates joined us at the Brand Finance Global Soft Power Summit 2020 at the Queen Elizabeth II Centre in Westminster, London, where practitioners and researchers explored and debated the role of soft power in international relations.

 The Summit featured the unveiling of the Global Soft Power Index by Brand Finance - the world’s most comprehensive soft power study surveying opinions of over 55,000 people – general public and experts - in more than 100 countries.